 U.S. District Judge Callie V.S.
-Granade, the judge that declared Alabama’s same-sex marriage ban unconstitutional, issued an order today directing all Alabama probate judges to issue marriage licenses to same-sex couples.
-The order requires immediate compliance.
+Granade, the judge that declared the state’s same-sex marriage ban unconstitutional, issued an order today directing all Alabama probate judges to issue marriage licenses to same-sex couples.

 Last week, we reported Bridget Hanson applied for her Texas driver’s license in Rockwall and was turned down when she showed her marriage license as her proof of name change.
 When Rockwall wouldn’t issue her license in her legal name, she tried another office in Garland.

 The Tyler Public Library invited Lou Anne Smoot to talk as part of the library’s summer reading program.
 Smoot, who’s from Tyler, wrote A Christian Coming Out: A Journal of the Darkest Period In My Life.

 Here’s an example of a New York writer who has no clue what’s going on behind the scenes this week in the Texas Capitol.